rufuspollock-okfn/cop21/agreement/9-dec-2015/index.md

 The Parties to this Agreement,

-*Being* Parties to the United Nations Framework Convention on Climate Change (hereinafter referred to as "the Convention"),
+*Being* Parties to the United Nations Framework Convention on Climate Change hereinafter referred to as "the Convention",

-*In pursuit* of the objective of the Convention, [and being guided by its principles [and provisions], including the principle of equity and common but differentiated responsibilities and respective capabilities, [in the light of different national circumstances],]
+*In pursuit* of the objective of the Convention, and being guided by its principles, including the principle of equity and common but differentiated responsibilities and respective capabilities, in the light of different national circumstances,2

-*Pursuant to the* Durban Platform for Enhanced Action adopted by decision 1/CP.17 of the Conference of the Parties to the Convention at its seventeenth session,
+*Pursuant* to the Durban Platform for Enhanced Action established by decision 1/CP.17 of the Conference of the Parties to the Convention at its seventeenth session,

-*Recognizing* the intrinsic relationship between climate change, poverty eradication and [equitable access to] sustainable development, [reaffirming that responses to climate change shall [aim to avoid the adverse impacts of response measures, and] promote [social and economic development in harmony with nature][sustainable development]],]
+*Recognizing* the intrinsic relationship between climate change, poverty eradication and equitable access to sustainable development, and reaffirming that responses to climate change should aim to meet the specific needs and concerns arising from the adverse impacts of response measures,

-*Taking* account of the specific needs [and special circumstances] of [developing country] Parties, [in accordance with the Convention] [and especially those that are particularly vulnerable][to climate related events,][including mountainous developing states],
+*Taking* account of the specific needs of developing country Parties, and especially those that are particularly vulnerable to climate-related events,

-[*Taking account also* of the [different and additional] specific needs and special [situations] [circumstances ] of [least developed country (LDC) Parties in accordance with Article 4, paragraph 9 of the Convention and specific circumstances of] small island developing States (SIDS) [and least developed country (LDC) Parties],] [Africa] [and the Central American Isthmus],
+*Also taking account* of the specific needs and special situations of the least developed country (LDC) Parties as set out in Article 4, paragraph 9, of the Convention, and the specific circumstances of small island developing States (SIDS),

-*Emphasizing* the need to respond to the urgent threat of climate change on the basis of the [best available] [reliable] scientific knowledge, in particular, the assessment reports of the Intergovernmental Panel on Climate Change,
+*Emphasizing* the need to respond to the urgent threat of climate change on the basis of the best availablescientific knowledge, in particular, the assessment reports of the Intergovernmental Panel on Climate Change,

-*Recognizing* the outcomes of the 2013–2015 review, [including the report on the structured expert dialogue on the review,]

-[*Noting* that the largest share of historical global emissions of greenhouse gases has originated in developed countries, that per capita emissions in developing countries are still relatively low and that the share of global emissions originating in developing countries will grow to meet their social and development needs,]
+*Noting* that the largest share of historical global emissions of greenhouse gases has originated in developed countries, that per capita emissions in developing countries are still relatively low and that the share of global emissions originating in developing countries will grow to meet their social and development needs,

-*Recognizing* that Parties should take action to address climate change in accordance with [[relevant][evolving economic and emission] trends, which will continue to evolve post-2020] [and the principles and provisions of the Convention],
+*Recognizing* that Parties should take action to address climate change in accordance with evolving economic and emission trends, which will continue to evolve post-2020,

-[*Emphasizing* the importance of promoting, protecting and respecting all human rights, including [to promote sustainable][the right to] development, and] [the right to health,] the rights of indigenous peoples, [climate induced] migrants [refugees and internally displaced peoples], children, persons with disabilities and people in vulnerable situations [and under occupation] [with due respect to sovereignty and territorial integrity of states], as well as promoting health, gender equality and the empowerment of women, while taking into account the needs of local communities, intergenerational equity concerns, and [the integrity of [ecosystems and] Mother Earth], when taking action to address climate change,]
+*Emphasizing* the importance of Parties promoting, protecting and respecting all human rights, the right to health, and the rights of indigenous peoples, migrants, children, persons with disabilities and people in vulnerable situations and under occupation, and the right to development, in accordance with their obligations, as well as promoting gender equality and the empowerment of women, when taking action to address climate change,

+*Noting* the needs and integrity of terrestrial ecosystems, oceans and Mother Earth,

-*Taking into account* the imperatives of equitable access to sustainable development, and a just transition of the workforce and the creation of decent work and quality jobs in accordance with nationally defined development priorities.
+*Taking into account* the imperatives of a just transition of the workforce and the creation of decent work and quality jobs in accordance with nationally defined development priorities,

-*Recognizing* the critical importance [and [fundamental] priority] of safeguarding food security and ending hunger [consistent with the 2030 UN sustainable development agenda] [and the special characteristics of food and land]
+*Recognizing* the fundamental priority of safeguarding food security and ending hunger, and the particular vulnerabilities of food production systems to the adverse impacts of climate change,

-[*Recognizing also* the [special characteristics and] [critical] importance of the conservation and enhancement[, as appropriate,] of sinks and reservoirs of greenhouse gases, [including [forests] [, oceans] [, ecological biomes] and other ecosystems, including through [landscape restoration] [REDD-plus, the Joint Mitigation and Adaptation approach for the integral and sustainable management of forests]] [, conservation of biodiversity], and the related benefits [for achieving the ultimate objective of the Convention], as well as the multiple social and environmental objectives of Parties [when managing their lands],]]
+*Also recognizing* the importance of the conservation and enhancement, as appropriate, of sinks and reservoirs of greenhouse gases referred to in Article 4, paragraph 1(d), of the Convention, including through internationally agreed approaches,

-*Affirming* the importance of education, training, public awareness, public participation, public access to information and cooperation [on climate change] at all levels on the matters addressed in this Agreement, and recognizing the [important] role of [subnational and local authorities as well as [non state actors and the private sector]] [a multiplicity of] [different] actors,
+*Affirming* the importance of education, training, public awareness, public participation and public access to information and cooperation at all levels on the matters addressed in this Agreement, and recognizing the importance of engagements of all levels of government and various actors, in accordance with respective national legislations of Parties, in addressing climate change,

-[*Acknowledging* that putting a price on carbon is an important approach for cost-effectiveness of the cuts in global greenhouse gas emissions,]

 Have agreed as follows:

 ## Article 1 *(definitions)*

 For the purposes of this Agreement, all definitions contained in Article 1 of the Convention apply.
-In addition:

-1. "Parties present and voting" means Parties present and casting an affirmative or negative vote;
-2. "Party" means a Party to this Agreement;
-3. "CMA" means the Conference of the Parties serving as the meeting of the Parties to this [Agreement];
-4. [*Placeholder* for "countries in need of support";]
-5. [Climate forcers: compounds or group of compounds that contribute to climate change.
-This contribution can be measured through their radiative forcing (expressed in W/m2).
-They are well-mixed and near-term greenhouse gases, aerosols, or particles;]
-6. ["Emission reductions" means the sum of all reduced emissions and increased carbon stocks;]
-7. ["REDD-plus" means a mechanism aimed at reducing emissions from deforestation and forest degradation and the role of conservation, sustainable management of forests and enhancement of forest carbon stocks in developing countries, which is based on the Warsaw Framework for REDD-plus and relevant decisions of the [Conference of the Parties];]
-8. ["JMA" means a mechanism for the implementation of joint mitigation and adaptation actions for the integral and sustainable management of forests alternative to REDD-plus and to results-based payments;]
-9. ["Developed country Party" means a developed country Party [under the Convention] [within the meaning of this Agreement] [under the UN system];]
-10. ["Developing country Party" means a developing country Party [under the Convention] [within the meaning of this Agreement] [under the UN system];]
-11. [*Placeholder* for "climate finance"];
-12. ["Conference of the Parties" means the Conference of the Parties to the Convention;]
-13. ["Convention" means the United Nations Framework Convention on Climate Change, adopted in New York on 9 May 1992;]
-14. ["Party included in Annex I" means a Party included in Annex I to the Convention, as may be amended, or a Party which has made a notification under Article 4, paragraph 2(g), of the Convention;]

-*[Further definitions may be required at a later stage in the negotiating process.]*

 ## Article 2 *(purpose)*

-**Option 1:**

-1. The purpose of this Agreement is [to enhance the implementation of the Convention [and] [to achieve objective of the Convention as stated in its Article 2].
-[In order to strengthen [and support] the global response to the urgent threat of climate change,[Parties [agree to] to take urgent action and enhance [cooperation][and][concomitant][support]] so as to:]
+1.The purpose of this Agreement is to [enhance the implementation of the Convention and to achieve its objective][further implement the objective of the Convention set out in its Article 2 [through enhanced action, cooperation and support]] so as:

+(a) To hold the increase in the global average temperature to

+   **Option 1:** below 2 °C above pre-industrial levels,

+   **Option 2:** well below 2°C above pre-industrial levels [and to [rapidly] scale up global efforts to limit temperature increase to below 1.5 °C] [,while recognizing that in some regions and vulnerable ecosystems high risks are projected even for warming above 1.5 °C],

-    1. Hold the increase in the global average temperature [below 1.5 °C] [or] [well] [below 2 °C] above preindustrial levels by ensuring deep cuts in global greenhouse gas [net] emissions;
+   **Option 3:** below 1.5°C above pre-industrial levels, taking into account the best available science, equity, sustainable development, the need to ensure food security and the availability of means of implementation, by ensuring deep reductions in global greenhouse gas [net] emissions;

-    2. Increase their ability to adapt to the adverse impacts of climate change [and to effectively respond to the impacts of the implementation of response measures and to loss and damage].
+(b) To increase their ability to adapt to the adverse impacts of climate change [and to effectively respond to the impacts of the implementation of response measures and to loss and damage];

-    3. [Pursue [a [global] transformation] [tractable shift] [pathways] towards [a low [carbon] [GHG emissions] and climate resilient societies] [sustainable development], to foster societies that are resilient to climate change and economies with low greenhouse gas emissions [and to ensure that food production and distribution are not threatened;]
+(c) To pursue sustainable development in a manner that fosters climate resilience and low greenhouse gas emissions, and that does not threaten food production and distribution;

+(b) To make finance flows consistent with a pathway towards low-emission and climate-resilient development, in the context of sustainable development priorities and efforts to eradicate poverty.

-2. This Agreement shall be implemented on the basis of equity and science, and in accordance with the principle of [equity and] common but differentiated responsibilities and respective capabilities, [in the light of different national circumstances,] [the principles and provisions of the Convention], while ensuring the integrity and resilience of natural ecosystems, [the integrity of Mother Earth, the protection of health, a just transition of the workforce and creation of decent work and quality jobs in accordance with nationally defined development priorities] and the respect, protection, promotion and fulfilment of human rights for all, including indigenous peoples, including the right to health and sustainable development, [including the right of people under occupation] and to ensure gender equality and the full and equal participation of women, [and intergenerational equity].
+2.This Agreement will be implemented on the basis of equity and in accordance with the principle of common but differentiated responsibilities and respective capabilities, in the light of different national circumstances and on the basis of respect for human rights.

-**Option 2:** No text

 ## Article 2bis *(general)*

 **Option 1:**

-1. [All Parties [shall] regularly prepare, communicate [and implement] [intended] nationally determined [contributions][components] [on [mitigation] and adaptation] [undertakings in adaptation planning] [and means of implementation]\* [towards achieving the [purpose of this Agreement as set out in Article 2] [objective of the Convention as set out in its Article 2],] [in accordance with Article 4 of the Convention] [in accordance with the provisions of this Agreement including the specific provisions related to mitigation and adaptation and means of implementation.]]
-2. [Each Party's [intended] nationally determined contribution will represent a progression in the light of Parties' differentiated responsibilities and commitments under the Convention.]
-3. [The extent to which developing country Parties will effectively implement this Agreement will depend on the effective implementation by developed country Parties of their commitments on the provision of finance, technology development and transfer and capacity-building.]
+1. All Parties shall undertake efforts defined in Articles 3, 4, 6, 7, 8 and 9 towards achieving the purpose of this Agreement as set out in its Article 2, and communicate such efforts in accordance with the provisions of this Agreement.
+Over time such efforts will represent a progression taking into account Parties different national circumstances and development stages while recognizing that the extent of the efforts taken by developing country Parties will depend on the extent of support they receive.

-4. [Successive [intended] nationally determined contributions will be [informed by the result of the global stocktake as defined in Article 10] and communicated before the expiry of the previous [intended] nationally determined contribution by the Party concerned.]
+2. Subsequent efforts will be informed by the results of the global stocktake as defined in Article 10, and represent a progression taking into account Parties’ common but differentiated responsibilities and respective capabilities, in light of different national circumstances.

-\* *without prejudice to the terminology to be used to describe Parties' commitments, undertakings and efforts under the Paris Agreement*

 **Option 2:**

-No text
+1.[All Parties [shall] regularly prepare, communicate [and implement] [intended] nationally determined [contributions][components] [on [mitigation] and adaptation] [undertakings in adaptation planning] [and means of implementation] 3 [towards achieving the [purpose of this Agreement as set out in Article 2 of the Convention]
+[objective of the Convention as set out in its Article 2],][in accordance with Article 4 of the Convention][in accordance with the provisions of this Agreement, including the specific provisions related to mitigation and adaptation and means of implementation.]

+2.Each Party’s [intended] nationally determined contribution will represent a progression in the light of Parties’ differentiated responsibilities and commitments under the Convention

+3.The extent to which developing country Parties will effectively implement this Agreement will depend on the effective implementation by developed country Parties of their commitments on the provision of finance, technology development and transfer and capacity-building.

+4.Successive [intended] nationally determined contributions will be [informed by the result of the global stocktake as defined in Article 10 of the Convention] and communicated before the expiry of the previous [intended] nationally determined contribution by the Party concerned.]

 ## Article 3 *(mitigation)*